THE MODERN MINT BLOG

-(To get a sense of how the snail feels, imagine you are meeting a friend in a pub, and are finding your way there by the maps on your phone.
-You have direction and purpose right up to when your phone loses signal…
+(To get a sense of how the snail feels, imagine this.
+You are meeting a friend in a pub, are finding your way there by the maps on your phone.
+You have direction and purpose right up to the moment when your phone loses signal…

 The handles are guaranteed for two years and are made of European hardwoods – ash, beech and lime.
-They are beautiful and light and every bit as fine lovely to look at as the copper.
+They are beautiful and light and every bit as fine and lovely to look at as the copper.
 You should oil the handle with linseed every so often.
 The bronze blades have a 25 year guarantee.